-The past Concert featured Seumas Gagne on January 13.
-This issue features a celebration of folk music in Seattle coffeehouses – Seattle Coffeehouses during the “Folk Revival” of the 1960s, by Don Firth; and Seattle Coffeehouse Live!
-Pacific NW Folklore Society “Virtual CD.”
-Upcoming events at the Couth Buzzard will feature concerts by Molly Bauckham on February 10, David Ingerson on March 10, and Colleen Raney on March 31.
+The Past Concert featured Bryan Bowers on Feb.
+17. This issue features A Word From Your Director, and a new article, Vinyl Recordings – Back in the Groove, by Stewart Hendrickson.
+The Upcoming Concert at the Couth Buzzard will feature Claudia Schmidt on June 14.
 Every 2nd Saturday at the Couth Buzzard from noon – 1:30 pm, Stew’s Folk Music Corner will feature tunes, songs, and community singing.
 The Events page lists some great concerts through the next few months.
 Keep tuned and revisit the NW HOOT as new articles may appear along with a new video of the week.
 We are still looking for more writers for the NW HOOT (send us your ideas and articles).
-Donations – Help support the Pacific NW Folklore Society.
-Donations of any amount are welcome – for $20 or more we will send you a free CD: “Songs of the Pacific Northwest“, or “Paddy Graber – The Craic Was Great“.
-Send a check to Pacific NW Folklore Society, 11720 1st Ave NW, Seattle, WA 98177.
-Thank you.

 Just a little something to brighten your day.
 What started as an idea on my flight home from college ended in a collaboration with some of the most incredible people.
 I couldn’t be more grateful.
 Please share to help us promote positivity and optimism while we need it most. 💜 “What the World Needs Now” Music by Burt Bacharach, Lyrics by Hal David for Virtual Orchestra.